Denis O’Connor – An Appreciation

 In career terms, his — culminating in three years as Managing Partner of KPMG — was a triumph.

 But of more significance was the lesson he unknowingly gave everybody around him in how to die a good death.
 By not changing.
-By taking care of the details, doing what he could, abandoning what he couldn't.
+By taking care of the details, doing what he could, and abandoning what he couldn't.
 Knowing how much the small things matter — even down to the unfailing murmured words of thanks to a carer.

 His name was Denis O'Connor.